koerding/testing/test.md

 | 2.
 The Dangers of P-hacking & Replication Crisis | Combining the issues of manipulating data and non-reproducible results. | **Activity:** Students use an online tool to 'p-hack' a dataset and then try to replicate their own findings. | **Example:** The shocking realization that many of the psychological priming studies (e.g., power pose) failed replication attempts. |
 | 3.
 Tools to Safeguard Research | Introduction to pre-registration, statistical power, and methods to prevent false discoveries. | **Activity:** Students design a mock study, pre-register hypotheses, and use an online simulator to understand study power. | **Example:** The discovery of the Higgs boson, where rigorous statistical methods were crucial to avoid false positives. |

-I hope this curriculum provides a good starting point for your course!
-Adjustments can be made based on the specific needs and preferences of your audience.

 # Formulating testable hypotheses to clarify questions